fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-03-20】[docker / labs\-ai\-tools\-for\-devs](https://github.com/docker/labs-ai-tools-for-devs) - An MCP server & prompt runner for all of Docker  Simple Markdown  BYO LLM
 * 【2025-03-19】[fossology / fossology](https://github.com/fossology/fossology) - FOSSology is an open source license compliance software system and toolkit  As a toolkit you can run license, copyright and export control scans from the command line  As a system, a database and web ui are provided to give you a compliance workflow  License, copyright and export scanners are tools used in the workflow
 * 【2025-03-17】[OWASP\-BLT / BLT](https://github.com/OWASP-BLT/BLT) - OWASP BLT is a collection of security tools
 * 【2025-03-13】[JackHopkins / factorio\-learning\-environment](https://github.com/JackHopkins/factorio-learning-environment) - A non\-saturating, open\-ended environment for evaluating LLMs in Factorio